-When we use the word imitation, we are implying that we behave in a way that resembles or duplicates the behavior of another person and that our behavior is novel, or not the way we usually act.
-For instance, in the Avenger's: Infinity War (2018), Star-Lord imitates Thor's Asgardian accent and mannerisms out of jealousy for how well-received he is when first retrieved from outer space and how much manlier Thor is.
+When we use the word imitation, we are implying that we behave in a way that resembles or duplicates the behavior of another person, and that our behavior is novel or not the way we usually act.
+For instance, in the Avenger's: Infinity War (2018), Star-Lord imitates

+Thor's Asgardian accent and mannerisms out of jealousy.
+He is jealous for how well-received Thor is when he is first retrieved from outer space, and how much manlier Thor is.
 In fact, Rocket even asks Star-Lord, "Are you making your voice deeper?" to which he replies, "No" (in Thor-voice).
 Mantis then points out that he "just did it again."
 Star-Lord replies, "This is my voice."
 The interaction is comical, but an excellent example of true imitation.
-Star-Lord does not actually talk like an Asgardian and so the behavior is novel.
+Star-Lord does not actually talk like an Asgardian, and so the behavior is novel.
 In fact, Drax even says that he is "imitating the godman."

 Sometimes we imitate not only a behavior that is reinforced, but any behavior.
 This tendency is called generalized imitation and is based on the work of Baer and Sherman (1964).
-In their study, a puppet was used to provide reinforcement in the form of approving comments when three behaviors that it made were imitated by children - mouthing, head nodding, and speaking nonsense.
-A fourth behavior, lever pressing was not reinforced.
+In their study, a puppet was used to provide reinforcement in the form of approving comments when children imitated three behaviors that it made - mouthing, head nodding, and speaking nonsense.
+The puppet did not reinforce level-pressing, a fourth behavior.
 The more the children imitated the behaviors that were reinforced, the more they imitated the behavior that was not reinforced too.
-Eventually the researchers discontinued reinforcing the three behaviors, resulting in the children not making them.
-But the children also stopped lever pressing.
-Once reinforcement was re-established for mouthing, head nodding, and speaking nonsense, their frequency increased in the children, as well as the frequency of lever pressing.
-The authors concluded that children had developed a generalized tendency to imitate the model.
+Eventually, the researchers discontinued reinforcing the three behaviors, and the children stopped making them.
+But the children also stopped pressing the lever.
+Once reinforcement was re-established for mouthing, head nodding, and speaking nonsense, their frequency increased in the children, as well as the frequency of pressing the lever.
+The authors concluded that the children had developed a generalized tendency to imitate the model.

 8.2.
-BANDURA'S CLASSIC EXPERIMENT
+Bandura's Classic Experiment